-A Decade Down: The London West Hollywood, A Name for Itself in L.A.LEFAIR
+A Decade Down: The London West Hollywood, A Name for Itself in L.A.Ellie June

 As you glide atop pearly granite floors and enter through a set of glass-paned double doors, The London West Hollywood marches gallantly through its second decade fully redesigned.
 The London Team celebrated 20 years in 2018 with an $11 million makeover in January.